This week inHusker history

 1950: The university announces that WOW-TV will televise the Huskers' home games for a second consecutive year.

-1965: The Reds beat the Whites, 61-8, in a Friday scrimmage before spring break.
+1965: The Reds trample the Whites, 61-8, in a Friday scrimmage before spring break.
 Bob Churchich connected with halfback Harry Wilson on a 60-yard scoring pass on the Reds' first play.

 «1980: Verne Lewellen, captain and quarterback of the 1923 Nebraska team that upset Notre Dame's Four Horsemen, dies at age 78.
 He earned all-pro honors with the Green Bay Packers and was a longtime executive with the franchise.
 Also, defensive back Randee Johnson suffers a broken neck during the Huskers' first spring scrimmage.